synnyyy/refine/README.md

 ```lua
 local Refine = loadstring(game:HttpGet("https://raw.githubusercontent.com/synnyyy/refine/main/project.lua", true))()
 Refine:Load() -- Loads the Refine module.
 ```
-2) You are now set; you should make sure that Refine is in the very beginning of your code to prevent random errors.
+2) You are now set.

+> Note: You should make sure that Refine is in the very beginning of your code to prevent random errors.

 ## Access Roblox Services